-The third of Roy and Inger McBean’s ten children, McBean was born in Charlotte Amalie on May 15, 1938.
-"Growing up, we played every day, like the kids in Santo Domingo.
+McBean’s father, a pitcher himself, was part of a flourishing adult recreational baseball scene in the Virgin Islands.5 The children of the islands also enjoyed the game.
+As McBean reminisced, “Growing up, we played every day, like the kids in Santo Domingo.
 In front of a house or in a little lot, pickup, there was no Little League back then.
 If you didn’t have a ball, you’d get a couple of stockings, roll them up together, tear them at the top, and when that was messed up, you’d use mango seeds.
-We’d use anything we could throw or hit with a stick."
+We’d use anything we could throw or hit with a stick.”6

-Al first played organized hardball in high school, but it was with the local Catholic school, because Charlotte Amalie High no longer had a team.
+McBean first played organized hardball in high school, but it was with the local Catholic school, because Charlotte Amalie High no longer had a team.
 He also played with assorted local clubs, including the Texaco Stars (with Elrod Hendricks at catcher), the Braves, and the Falcons.
 He did not do much pitching back then; rather, he played all positions.
 “We always had chores to do, and your mom would call you away.
-When you went back, you’d play wherever you could."
+When you went back, you’d play wherever you could.”7

-Pittsburgh Pirates superscout Howie Haak was responsible for discovering Al, as he did several other Virgin Islands prospects.
+Pittsburgh Pirates superscout Howie Haak was responsible for discovering McBean, as he did several other Virgin Islands prospects.
 In 1957, Haak held a tryout camp on St. Thomas.
-As McBean relates it, “I was a press photographer with the Home Journal, and I was told to cover the tryout camp.
+As McBean related it, “I was a press photographer with the Home Journal, and I was told to cover the tryout camp.
 I went up there with all my equipment, I had a bellows, I set up my tripod.
 I was not really interested in baseball, I was interested in taking pictures.”

 “And when I was there, I was told by one of my friends, Lealdo Victoria, one of my ex-managers, ‘Man, look, why don’t you try out?
 What have you got to lose?’
 And I said I have no spikes, I have nothing to wear.
 He lived around Lionel Roberts Stadium, he brought me some old baggy uniform, a pair of spikes, a glove.
 And that was it.
 I was told ‘Let’s see you run,’ so we ran a couple races.
 I came in second in the first race and first in the second race.
 At the same time I was still taking pictures.”